MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-customize-branding-customers.md

 ## Branding elements

 By default, Microsoft offers a neutral branding for your tenant that can be personalized to suit your company's specific requirements.
 This default branding doesn't include any pre-existing Microsoft branding.
-In the event that the custom company branding fails to load, the sign-in page will automatically switch back to this neutral branding.
+If the custom company branding fails to load, the sign-in page will automatically switch back to this neutral branding.
 Additionally, each custom branding property can be manually added to the custom sign-in page.

 You can customize this neutral branding with a custom background image or color, favicon, layout, header, and footer.
 You can also customize the sign-in form and add custom text to different instances or upload [custom CSS](~/fundamentals/reference-company-branding-css-template.md).
 The following image displays the neutral default branding of the tenant.
 You can find the numbered branding elements and their corresponding descriptions after the image.